frogfigther/Project-Megatron/README.md

 # Project-Megatron
-Stupidly overkill(and expensive) computer numerical control computer based around the AM5728 chip from TI
+Overkill(and expensive) computer numerical control computer based around the AM5728 chip from TI